- slide 1 of 27

 Having taken sleds to get to the school which was closed for anyone outside of walking distance, Sonny is left alone to return to his town.
 As he travels, the cold begins to get to him and he is stopped by a woman and invited into her house.
 She insists that he tell his father, but not his mother that she helped him.

 Upon telling his father this story, he discovers two things.
 The first is that the woman sells moonshine and other things to men.
 The other is that his father pulled her out of a fire that killed everyone else in her family when he was a boy.
-His father does not see this as heroism though as he blames himself for not having seen any of the others.
+His father does not see this as heroism though as he blames himself for not having saved any of the others.

 Chapter 14: The Pillar Explosion